 - network with colleagues

 How to join?
-Submit your resume for consideration by June 15, 2023.
+Submit your resume for consideration.

 The Environmentally Significant Areas Impact Evaluation Group (ESAIEG) is a voluntary technical committee established to advise Planning and Economic Development Department staff on the impacts of development within or adjacent to Core Areas in the Natural Heritage System (refer to Schedule B in the Urban Hamilton Official Plan & Rural Hamilton Official Plan).

 Date: Held on the second Thursday of every month, as required.